andybochmann/ha-virtual-battery/README.md

 ## 🧰 Usage

-After configuration, you'll have a virtual battery sensor that can be used in your dashboards and automations.
-The virtual battery will automatically discharge over the configured time period.
+After configuration, you'll have a virtual battery device with two entities:
+1. A sensor showing the battery level that will automatically discharge over the configured time period
+2. A button that can be pressed to reset the battery level to 100%

 ## 🛠️ Services